 Today was one of the big ones.
 We’d planned almost 10 hours of driving, close to 550 miles taking us from Arizona to California along the old Route 66 road, detouring to see a meteor crash site and Sedona.
 By ditching all of this and taking a more direct route to Palm Springs, sticking to the interstate and stopping only for fuel and breaks we would save over 100 miles but more importantly three or four hours in our limping, overly hot Porsche.
-It was the sensible thing to do.
+It would have been the sensible thing to do, but sensible isn’t my thing this morning.

 Meteor Crater, Arizona